hollowowl/bacterio/README.md

 `height` - field height (in px)
 `writeTrace` - if `true` trace will be writen after each play; `traceFilePrefix` should be specified in that case
 `traceFilePrefix` - prefix of trace file (suffix is datetime in format *yyyymmdd-HH-MM-SS* and *.btf* extension)
-`stepDelay` - minimum delay between steps in *play* mode in milliseconds (real delay is bigger and depends on OS, harware, field and model parameters)
+`stepDelay` - minimum delay between steps in 'play' mode in milliseconds (real delay is bigger and depends on OS, harware, field and model parameters)

 ## License
 [MIT](LICENSE)

+## Acknowledgements
++ Amit Patel ([Red Blob Games](https://www.redblobgames.com)) for great article about [hexagonal grids](https://www.redblobgames.com/grids/hexagons)